 Was Napoleon an orange liqueur man?
 My sources say he drank Burgundy and Cognac — like a good Frenchman should — so how would he feel about an orange liqueur being sold in his name?
 Well, guess what: This liqueur was made especially for Napoleon Bonaparte, and wasn’t offered to sale to the public until 1892.

-On the body, more oranges, with a rich, lightly oxidized body.
+The nose is pure tangerine, undercut with alcohol notes.
+On the body, there’s more sweet citrus, with a rich, lightly oxidized palate kicking in quickly.
 Spices including cinnamon, licorice, and cloves, with plenty of sugar to sweeten the pot.
 The brandy mellows and enriches the concoction, giving it a warming, woody, and more exotic flavor.
 The body is a bit on the syrupy side — common for orange liqueurs — but it isn’t cloying.
 The finish is of course quite sweet, and lasting like an orange hard candy.
-I really enjoy margaritas made with Grand Marnier in lieu of standard triple sec, and I expect this would exceed in one much the same way.
+I really enjoy margaritas made with Grand Marnier in lieu of standard triple sec, and I this excels in much the same way.

 Mandarine Napoline is successfully it spinning the triple sec formula thanks to its unique tangerine flavors, and its moderated sweetness makes it enjoyable both on its own and as a mixer.
 The retro bottle is a bit off-putting, but look beyond the tinted, textured glass and to the liquid within.